Ph.D. Qualifying Procedure for Advancement to Candidacy

 - The length of the presentation should be 30-45 minutes, and students should expect additional time, typically 15-20 minutes, devoted to discussion with the committee.
 It may be scheduled any time after completion of the written component of the qualifying procedure and no later than the end of the fifth semester in the program.

-- Following the presentation, the Chair of the student’s Research Qual Committee will send to the GPD the Oral Qualifying Exam Checklist.
+- Following the presentation, the Chair of the student’s Research Qual Committee will send a completed Oral Qualifying Exam Checklist to the GPD.
 If the presentation is deemed inadequate, the committee may ask the student to perform additional work, such as preparation of a short document or a second presentation, which must be completed by 15 December.